Best walking pads 2025: The best under-desk treadmills tested and rated

 One of the loudest treadmills on test - won't be suitable to all

-The treadmill also comes ready assembled, and located at the front of the treadmill is an easy-to-read LED touchscreen that displays time, speed, distance, and calories burned when using the tread.
+The treadmill comes ready assembled, so you can plug in and go.
+At the front of the treadmill is an easy-to-read LED touchscreen that displays time, speed, distance, and calories burned when using the tread.
 Plus, it has speed controls if you don't have the remote control nearby.

 The downside here is that both the treadmill and the belt are pretty noisy.
-We found during testing that the belt was one of the loudest, and that the treadmill emitted a loud beep every time it turned on, or changed speed (we couldn’t find a way to turn this beep down).
+Our tester found during testing that the belt was one of the loudest and that the treadmill emitted a loud beep every time it turned on, or changed speed (she couldn’t find a way to turn this beep down).

 If you’re working alone, this might not bother you too much, but if you’re planning on walking in an apartment block, or while other people are sleeping, you might want to look at some of the other options on this list.